About This Policy

 Many members of the IU community use a name that differs from their legal name (listed as “primary name” in university data systems).
 These may include individuals who prefer to use:

-IU will not accept a preferred name that is vulgar, offensive, obscene or fanciful, creates confusion of the individual with another person, or otherwise constitutes misuse or abuse as defined in this policy.
-The use of a preferred name cannot be used for the purpose of misrepresentation and must otherwise comply with IU policies, including the Student Code of Conduct.
+IU will not accept a preferred name that is vulgar, offensive, obscene or fanciful, creates confusion of the individual with another individual, or otherwise constitutes misuse or abuse as defined in this policy.
+The use of a preferred name cannot be used for the purpose of misrepresentation and must otherwise comply with university policies, including the Student Code of Conduct.
 The campus registrar will determine if a student’s preferred name is appropriate under these criteria.

 University Issued Identification Cards